mia-care/documentation/versioned_docs/version-2.3.x/p4samd/handbook/verification.md

 In this tab, you can manage the tests though Test Suites: create, update and also delete them.
 The displayed Test Suites are referring to the current system version and allow to group multiple tests of the same type.
 In fact, Test Suites can be _automatic_ or _manual_, and the related tests must be coherent to the defined type.

-For each test suite, the following information is shown:
+For each Test Suite, the following pieces of information are shown:

-- **Title**: Name of the test suite.
+- **Title**: Name of the Test Suite.
 - **Execution Mode**: Automatic or manual, strictly tied to the Execution Mode of the associated tests.
 - **Tests**: Number of tests included in the suite.
 - **Last Execution**: Status and date of the last execution.

 ### Actions

-- **Add suite**: Create a new test suite.
+- **Add suite**: Create a new Test Suite.
+NB.
+Test suites can be created for software versions that are not yet released.
+Each Test Suite can contain one or more tests.
-- **Run all**: Initiate execution of all automated test suites that have an API Trigger configured.
+- **Run all**: Initiate execution of all automated Test Suites that are configured with an External test executor.
-- **View Details**: Click on a row to access the details of the selected test suite.
+- **View Details**: Click on a row to access the details of the selected Test Suite.
-- **Run Test Suite**: Execute an automated test suite when its API Trigger is configured.
-You can also _select_ more than one Test Suite and execute multiple test suites in a single action.
+- **Run Test Suite**: Execute an automated Test Suite when its API Trigger is configured.
+You can also _select_ more than one Test Suite and execute multiple Test Suites in a single action.
-- **Delete Test Suite**: Delete a specific test suite, without deleting the associated tests.
+- **Delete Test Suite**: Delete a specific Test Suite, without deleting the associated tests.
-- **Edit Test Suite**: Allows users modify a specific test suite, such as the title.
+- **Edit Test Suite**: Allows users modify a specific Test Suite, such as the title.

 ### Detail

-Clicking on a row open a new page where there's the details of the test suite.
-Here we have three tabs:
+Clicking on a row, the details of the Test Suite are displayed, presented in three tabs:
-- **Tests**: Show all the tests related to the test suite.
+- **Tests**: Shows all the tests included in the Test Suite.
-- **Executions**: Displays all executions that include the test suite, with the option to download the corresponding report if available.
+- **Executions**: Displays all the cronological executions of that specific Test Suite, with the option to download the corresponding report if available.
-- **External test executor**: This section allow to create or edit the **External test executor** needed to automatically execute test suite.
+- **External test executor**: This section allows you to configure the external service required to automatically execute the test suite.
+To correctly trigger the executor, P4SaMD needs to pass the `jobId`.
+You must include the `{{@jobId}}` placeholder in at least one of the following fields: **Endpoint URL**, **Payload**, or **Header**.
+If the `jobId` is not configured, the executor will not be able to run the test.

 ### Test Suite Execution Flow

+For **Automatic** test suites, users must configure the External Test Executor and set the `{{@jobId}}` in the test suite details before running executions.
+Without this configuration and providing the `jobId`, P4SaMD cannot trigger or run the test suite correctly.
-When you run a test suite, P4SaMD triggers the configured external test executor via API.
-The executor sends back results through a webhook to update the execution status.
-If the report is provided in JUnit format, P4SaMD automatically processes and displays the results in the dashboard.
-Otherwise, only the execution status is recorded, and the report file remains available for download.
+When a test suite is executed, P4SaMD triggers the configured external test executor via API, inserting the `{{@jobId}}` into the location specified by the user (Endpoint URL, Payload, or Header).
+The executor then sends updates back via a webhook to modify the execution status, calling the API with the expected `jobId` as a parameter.
+If the report is provided in JUnit format, P4SaMD automatically processes and displays the results on the dashboard; otherwise, only the execution status is recorded, and the report file remains available for download.

+**Manual**: only automatic Test Suites with can be executed, the manual executions have to be handled in the ALM tool, initiating and updating the information in the tool.

-### Creating and Configuring Test Suites
+### Creating and Configuring Authomatic Test Suites

 Test suites can be created for software versions that are not yet released.
 Each test suite can contain one or more tests.

-For **Automatic** test suites, users must configure the external test executor in the test suite details before running executions.
-Without this configuration, P4SaMD cannot trigger or run the test suite correctly.

-When a configured automatic test suite is executed:
+When a configured automatic Test Suite is executed:

-1. A job is created for that specific execution
-2. The job triggers the configured external test executor
-3. Upon completion, the execution report becomes available for download (if provided by the executor)
+1. **Initialization**: the user triggers the execution, a new job for the Test Suite is created and assigned a `JobId`.
+2. **Running**: `jobId` will be set on the request based on the test configuration and the External Test Executor will be run and job will be updates based on the executor response.
+3. **Results**: The executor can send back updates and results through a webhook to update the execution status or job result.
+If the execution report is provided in JUnit format, P4SaMD automatically processes and displays the results in the dashboard.
+4. **Reports**: for each execution, users can download the related report.
+See [Execution Reports](#execution-reports) paragraph

-**Note**: Configuring the external test executor is mandatory for automatic test suite execution.
+**Note**: Configuring the external test executor and jobId is mandatory for automatic test suite execution.
 Without proper configuration, the system cannot trigger jobs or retrieve execution results.

 ## Executions